 When considering Litecoin mining, it requires more complex ASIC (Application-Specific Integrated Circuits)miners than Bitcoin.
 Therefore, Bitcoin mining is the go-to option.
 Today, however, the bitcoin miner still takes up the largest piece of the pie in the industry, with both miners requiring a lot of investment before a piece of the reward can be mined.

 An atomic swap – brought to life by Charlie Lee in 2017 – is an automated, self-enforcing crypto exchange contract that allows cryptocurrencies to be traded peer-to-peer without the need for a trusted third party.
 Today, atomic swaps offer the potential to change how cryptocurrencies are traded and exchanged.
 Cryptocurrency exchange platforms, like those mentioned above, do not allow users and investors to exercise complete control over their wallets.
 So, the users are always at risk and dependent on the exchange platform when it comes to the security of their assets.
 Atomic swaps mitigate such risks and add value by giving traders more flexibility at lower costs and less computing power.

-Overall, Litecoin vs Bitcoin choice is up to you.
+Overall, the LTC vs BTC choice is up to you.
 Bitcoin has been and will likely continue to be the market leader.
 The comparison of Bitcoin being gold Litecoin silver is good to keep in mind as LTC transaction does outperform the market leader periodically.
 Effectively, they both are pioneers of blockchain technology and support a hardware wallet to ensure any investor funds can be safely stored off exchanges.

 The main technical difference between them is that the Bitcoin block is 10 minutes long and the setup of the mining algorithm is slightly different.
 This results in faster transaction times and a lower average transaction fee for Litecoin.